 The pumpkin plant (singular) that has been growing a while is putting out female flowers.
 Newer pumpkin plants aren’t at the flowering stage yet.
 We put pumpkin seeds in the ground every time we eat a pumpkin, Japanese and Queensland Blue.
 So we have none to pick currently, unfortunately.
 But I think that’s more to do with when we planted them than anything else.

 After a rough start, my weak, sick, courgette plans are looking strong and deep green.
 They’re flowering daily and a few courgettes are forming.
 These plants are prone to squash bugs and powdery mildew.
-Plenty of chicken manure and my home-made neem spray seem to help.
+Plenty of chicken manure, home made liquid fertilizer, and my home-made neem spray seem to help.
 My bought neem oil seems totally ineffective.
 This is something I need to test more scientifically

 We have cucumbers every day, an abundance of cucumbers.
 It’s fabulous!
-I have two varieties currently, both growing up supports.
+I have two varieties currently, both growing up supports in pots and in the garden beds.
 As they grow the older leaves at the bottom succumb to mildew and bugs, the fresh leaves still look strong.
 These plants won’t grow forever, so new seeds go in every week or so to replace the old.
 Right now we’re making a lot of cucumber refrigerator pickles – which are delicious, and authentic Greek tzatziki.

 The little cucamelons are still producing a small handful of garden snacks every day.
 They’re starting to get a few squash bugs and some powdery mildew, but they’re growing strongly.
 I keep topping their pot up with manure to try and keep them healthy.
 They’re slow starters, but once they get established there’s no stopping them.
 These will be cucamelon pickles.

-The Thai Basil grows all yesr, flowers all year.
+The Thai Basil grows all year, flowers all year.
 Plants seem to go on forever and it’s easy to propagate from seeds or cuttings.
 We grow it for the bees that love it, for salads and Asian dishes, and to provide ground cover and shade.
 It’s an absolutely stellar tropical garden plant.
+The king of tropical herbs, tulsi (holy basil) is a different plant, and also grows incredibly easily in the tropics.

 I have two sage plants.
 The one that is nestled in between the mother of herbs and celery tops is looking very healthy.
 It probably likes the bit of shade it gets from these support plants.
 The other sage plant isn’t looking so good.